antonrh/anydi/docs/extensions/faststream.md

 Integrating `AnyDI` with [`FastStream`](https://faststream.airt.ai/latest/) is straightforward.
 Because `FastStream` relies on [`FastDepends`](https://github.com/Lancetnik/FastDepends), you can reuse the same `Provide[...]` annotation or `Inject()` marker style as with the FastAPI extension, rather than FastDepends' native `Depends`.

+!!! warning "Version Requirement"

+    Only FastStream >= 0.6 is supported.
+There are breaking changes between FastStream 0.5 and 0.6 versions that make earlier versions incompatible with this extension.

 Here's an example of how to make them work together: